-You’re applying to b-school and aiming for the Round 1 deadlines.
-You may also be working full-time, juggling a few other responsibilities, and perhaps trying to jack up your GMAT.
+You’ll be applying to b-school this fall, aiming for the Round 1 deadlines.
+You may also be working full-time, juggling a few other responsibilities, and perhaps trying to hike up that GMAT score.

 You really don’t have time to spare.

-To begin, spend time with a notebook and pen (or a computer) and jot down possible specific roles and industries that you’d be able to discuss in an MBA goals essay.
+To begin, spend time and jot down possible specific roles and industries that you’d be able to discuss in an MBA goals essay.

 The challenge here is to think of goals that go beyond the obvious (or at least to think of an original way to express your less-than-original goals).
 For example, “I want to go into marketing” won’t cut it on its own, but if marketing is a passion and a goal of yours, then there are other ways to frame it without falling into the boring, generic trap, mainly through the use of details.